 Register a Delaware Foreign LLC

 A Delaware Foreign LLC is a limited liability company that conducts business in Delaware but was not formed there.
 When a foreign LLC wants to do business in Delaware, it needs to register with the Delaware Division of Corporations and pay the $200 registration fee.
-(You can pay the state an extra $50 for expedited state processing or $100 for priority one-day state processing).
-While Delaware’s LLC Act doesn’t give an exact definition of what it means to do business in the state, in most cases you'll need to register with the state if your foreign LLC engages in retail sales, owns or leases office space or a storefront, provides services, pays employees, or is required to have certain business or occupational licenses.
+You’ll also need to get a Delaware registered agent, a certificate of existence, and file a Certificate of Registration.
+Our page covers the entire process of where to send your paperwork and navigating Delaware's foreign LLC business laws.

-To register a foreign LLC in Delaware you’ll need to submit a Certificate of Registration of a Foreign Limited Liability Company to Delaware’s Division of Corporations (DOC).
-The process to register a foreign LLC is called Foreign Qualification.
-Here’s how you do it:
+To register a foreign LLC in Delaware you’ll need to submit a Certificate of Registration of a Foreign Limited Liability Company to the Delaware Division of Corporations (DOC).
+The filing fee costs $200.
+You can submit this document by mail, online, or in person.
+This guide walks you through how to successfully do it.

 Now you’re ready to fill out and submit the Certificate of Registration of Foreign Limited Liability Company.
 This is the document that will ready your LLC to do business in Delaware.
 Here is the information you will need to include:

 - Your LLC’s name in Delaware.
-If your LLC’s legal name isn’t available, you’ll need to list a new name here.
-Then, you’ll need to list your LLC’s original name in the statement in parentheses.
+If your LLC’s legal name is taken in Delaware, you’ll need to list a new name here.
+Then, you’ll need to list your LLC’s original name in the statement in parenthesis.

 - Jurisdiction and date of original formation.